Where voice technology is heading

 The future is here and now

-We’re already working with several car manufacturers to enhance the in-car experience through voice functionality.
+We’re already working with several car manufacturers to enhance the in-car experience through voice functionality, alongside accessories like car shade.
 Interestingly, none of the features will be new to us, yet how we interact with them – from how we speak to our GPS to how we set-up the climate – will be radically different.
 It’s through hands-free engagement with all instruments that we will improve passenger comfort and safety.
 Had we not been able to integrate voice into the design process, each iteration would have taken twice as long and resulted in a sense of add-on functionality as opposed to an intuitive integrated design.

 The future of voice technology as it could be is right around the corner.
 We’ve seen the majority of modern households, as well as most workplaces, adopt smart, voice-enabled devices.
 So, with the future staring us in the face, it’s time to meet it head-on by giving designers the tools they need to experiment, play, test, and prototype voice technology.
 When more people are able to share and build off each other’s ideas, innovation for voice will finally flow.